luxukey/learngit/readme.txt

 git is a version control system.

-git sis a sofrt free
+git is a soft freeware

 git isa